nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 - `file_path` - path to compiled kaiju table at the species taxon level
 - `x`  - feature table dataframe to write to file
-- `file` - path to where to write kaiju count table per sample.
+- `file` - path to where to write kaiju count table per sample

 **Input Data:**

-- merged_kaiju_table.tsv (Compiled kaiju table at the species taxon level, from [Step 9c](#10c-compile-kaiju-taxonomy-results))
+- merged_kaiju_table.tsv (compiled kaiju table at the species taxon level, from [Step 9c](#10c-compile-kaiju-taxonomy-results))

 **Output Data:**